AdobeDocs/analytics.en/help/implement/vars/page-vars/dynamic-variables.md

 ## Dynamic variables in Adobe Experience Platform Launch

 You can use dynamic variables in any dimension field that accepts a string.
-Dimension values are typically set while configuring the Analytics extension (global variables) or under rules.
+Dimension items are typically set while configuring the Analytics extension (global variables) or under rules.

 1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
 2. Click the desired property.
 3. Go to the [!UICONTROL Rules] tab, then click the desired rule (or create a rule).
 4. Under [!UICONTROL Actions], click an existing [!UICONTROL Adobe Analytics - Set Variables] action or click the '+' icon.
 5. Set the [!UICONTROL Extension] dropdown to Adobe Analytics, and the [!UICONTROL Action Type] to [!UICONTROL Set Variables].
-6. Locate the desired dimension value.
+6. Locate the desired dimension item.

 Place the dynamic variable prefix in the text field, followed by the query string parameter or HTTP header that you want to reference.
 By default, the dynamic variable prefix is `D=`.